CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Experiments

 \textit{Denoising in Auto- and Manual-Assisted Annotation.} Table \ref{table:ablation-denoising} shows the results before and after denoising, in which AP and AR are calculated between current labels and the labels in the final Spinal-AI2024.
 It is indicated that denoising significantly improves the qualities of pseudo labels.

 \textit{Different Sample Selection Strategies.} We conduct three experiments using different sample selection strategies, as shown in Table \ref{table:ablation-selection}.
+It can be observed that the AP results of Cumul. stabilize after the fifth iteration, validating our early stopping strategy.
 If a sample is filtered and will not be selected in the next iterations, i.e. cumulative way, the overall highest quality improvement can be achieved.
 If $V_{selected}$ is updated independently across iterations, the quality improvement becomes worse but is still better than no filtering.
 This demonstrates the cumulative effectiveness of combined denoising and privacy review processes.

 We also present the filtered spinal segment instances and unreasonable samples during sample selection in Fig.~\ref{page5fig7}.
 It can be seen inaccurate pseudo-labels and poor generated samples are discarded.